Curator Fee: $5,000

 Workman Arts is seeking a guest Curator (or team of Curators) to develop and curate a small group exhibition as part of Being Scene 2023.
 Workman Arts welcomes curatorial proposals that incite a range of intersectional narratives and conversations as it relates to mental health and/or addictions.
 The selected curator (or curatorial team) will receive a curatorial fee of $5000 and will be able to offer artists an artist fee and materials budget to potentially create new work.
 Project Planning and administrative support will be provided by Visual Art Manager Joshua Vettivelu.

 If you encounter any barriers when applying, please contact Joshua Vettivelu (firstname.lastname@example.org) for submission alternatives

 History of Being Scene:

-Upload proposals and other relevant information in the online form by Friday, October 1, 2021, 5:00pm EST (EXTENDED DEADLINE).
+Upload proposals and other relevant information in the online form by Wednesday, January 4, 2023 at 11:59 PM EST

-If this is a barrier, please contact Paulina Wiszowata for submission alternatives.
+If this is a barrier, please contact Josh Vettivelu for submission alternatives.

 Workman Arts has identified equity and anti-oppression as strategic priorities and strongly encourages qualified applicants from diverse communities to apply and self-identify in their proposals.
 We welcome & encourage proposals from applicants who are Indigenous, Black, people of colour, women, 2SLGBTQ+, people with disabilities, and/or are members of other marginalized groups.
 Application accommodations available on request.